All Episodes

 The American media covering it not at all.

-Remember, the instructions from the White House are you keep focusing on Palin.
+Remember, the instructions from the White House are: you keep focusing on Palin.

 David Cameron, Prime Minister of the UK, is set to act over soaring petrol prices.

-The London media is pushing him.
+The London media is pushing him, but silence in the USA.

-From Express.co.uk, petrol prices may kill the economy and the coalition.
+From express.co.uk, petrol prices may kill the economy and the coalition.

-You're just not having it reported.
+The same prices that are going up here, you're just not having it reported.

 Lots of urgency in the UK.

-On orders from the White House News Center.
+But here, it's all palin bashing on orders from the White House News Center.

 UK fuel prices yesterday nudging their record highs of July 2008.

-And Obama wants us talking about this strange harmony BS.
+And Obama wants us talking about this strange harmony, BS.

 Just can't we all get along here?